Important Developments for Acquirers & Merchants: Major Updates for the Visa Acquirer Monitoring Program (VAMP)

 What's Changing?

-Beginning April 1, 2025, Visa will phase out its Visa Fraud Monitoring Program (VFMP) and Visa Dispute Monitoring Program (VDMP) for merchants operating in most global regions.
-The Visa Acquirer Monitoring Program will be enhanced to effectively replace these two programs.
+Visa phased out the Visa Fraud Monitoring Program (VFMP) and Visa Dispute Monitoring Program (VDMP) for merchants operating in most global regions as of April 2025.
+The Visa Acquirer Monitoring Program was enhanced to effectively replace these two programs.

-Under current Visa rules, the program thresholds are as follows:
+Under former Visa rules, the program thresholds were as follows:

 VDMP